ephread/Instructions/README.md

 )
 ```

+`frame` is the frame of `customView` expressed in the coordinate space of `coachMarksController.view`.
+The conversion between this coordinate space and Instructions' coordinate space is handled automatically.
-`frame` will be the frame of `customView` converted in the `coachMarksController.view` referential, so don't have to worry about making sure the coordinates are in the appropriate referential.
-You can provide any kind of shape, from a simple rectangle to a complex star.
+Any kind of shape can be provided, from a simple rectangle to a complex star.

-You can also pass a frame rectangle directly if you supply the _superview_ to which it relates.
+You can also pass a frame rectangle directly if you supply its coordinate space.

 ```swift
 var coachMark = coachMarksController.helper.makeCoachMark(